 So, that makes it really easy to recommend where cord-cutters should turn to watch the NFL season: Fubo TV.
 Built for all things sports, Fubo has all three of those local broadcasters, plus ESPN and NFL Network.
 That's why it's one of the best streaming services.

-Sling TV is another popular option, but it's a case of "you get what you pay for" as Sling Orange & Blue (which you'd need to get ESPN, FOX and NBC and NFL Network) costs $50 per month, while the Fubo TV Standard package gives you all of the above, for $65 per month.
+Sling TV is another popular option, but it's a case of "you get what you pay for" as a new Sling TV price hike means Sling Orange & Blue (which you'd need to get ESPN, FOX and NBC and NFL Network) costs $55 per month, while the Fubo TV Standard package gives you all of the above, for $65 per month.

 Paramount Plus (opens in new tab) is another ideal option for watching games online.
 In addition to a back catalog of CBS shows, plus some streaming-only shows like Star Trek: Picard, this service also lets you watch your local CBS station and that channel's games in your market as they air live.